NickSeyler/My-Java-Code-1/README.md

 ## Java-Set-7 ##

 Utilization of classes by demonstrating creation of objects and using methods from custom classes.
+Also utilizes overloading constructors and introduces getters and setters.